ABB PixelPaint Optimizes Automotive Painting Efficiency

 ABB Robotics’ PixelPaint cuts custom automotive painting job times in half and eliminates overspray.

-PixelPaint from ABB Robotics (Cary, N.C.) increases automotive painting speed by 50% and enhances painting sustainability.
+Global technology company ABB Robotics (Cary, N.C.) has released PixelPaint, a non-overspray technology designed to increase automotive painting speed and improve painting sustainability.
 Instead of using a traditional spray, PixelPaint uses an inkjet head that eliminates overspray and applies two-tone paint and individual designs in one pass without masking or demasking.
+According to the company, it reduces downtime, improves productivity and allows for more customized paint scheme options.

 Pixelpaint is available as a cell using two ABB IRB 5500 robots.
 The technology prints paint directly onto a target area using the printing nozzle head instead of spraying with a conventional atomizer, resulting in 100% transfer efficiency.
-This approach allows shop owners to carry out customized paint jobs in a single pass.
+This approach allows shop owners to carry out customized paint jobs in a single pass, significantly reducing cycle times.
+It also enables painters to paint complicated images with high resolution.

-ABB received a Technology award for its PixelPaint solution at the SURCAR annual conference in Cannes in June 2019.
+PixelPaint also won a Technology award at the SURCAR annual conference in Cannes in June 2019.

 ABB Robotics & Discrete Automation|800-435-7365|www.abb.com/robotics